openownership/bods-dev-handbook/translations.md

 * Go to Builds.
 Your new branch should have already built automatically and appear at the top of the list, but if it hasn't you can choose it from the dropdown and click 'Build'.
 You can see the results by clicking on the latest build:
   * ![Screenshot: the results of a readthedocs build](screenshots/translation/rtd_preview_built.png)
 * You can preview it by clicking the green 'view docs' button in the top right.
-* You can rebuild it from the dropdown at the top of the Builds page every time you push new changes to github.
+* You can rebuild it from the dropdown at the top of the Builds page every time you push new changes to Github.
 * Don't forget to switch it off when you're done in Admin > Versions.

 ## Additional resources